thecredibleway/thecredibleway-com/docs/faq/questions/does-the-bible-allow-slavery.md

 :::info[The Gospel]

 The power of the gospel didn't only bring spiritual salvation; it reshaped societal norms and human relationships.
-It reminded the world that no one is superior to another based on race, status, or wealth.
+It reminded the world that no one is superior to another based on race, status or wealth.

 :::